HonakerM/ECSE-4961/project 2/README.md

 ### Results

+The timing of the application was split into 4 categories with all timings in `ms`.
+The startup time includes object creation and thread startup while Compression time is the actual time for the workers to compress the data.
+The output time is how long it took to write the data to file, finally Cleanup time is the time required to free any used memory and close any workers.

 | Startup Time | Compression Time | Output Time | Cleanup Time |
 |--------------|------------------|-------------|--------------|
 | 1.6          | 1401.4           | 89.6        | 66           |